Comic Book / Damnation Crusade

 Damnation Crusade contains the following tropes:

-- Arm Cannon: One of Tankred's "arms" is replaced with a massive assault cannon, and a storm bolter underneath his claw.
+- Arm Cannon: One of Tankred's "arms" is replaced with a massive assault cannon.
+Hos other arm has a storm bolter underneath his claw.

 - Badass Beard: Gerhart and Brunner.